onzfonz/comp227/src/content/4/en/part4a.md

 module.exports = tasksRouter // highlight-line
 ```

-In this case, there is just one "thing" exported, so the only way to use it is the following:
+In this case, there is just one *thing* exported, so the only way to use it is the following:

 ```js
 const tasksRouter = require('./controllers/tasks')